larsks/rhel-osp-upgrade-docs/upgrade-1.md

 1. Review newly installed configuration files.

-     The upgraded packages will have installed `.rpmnew` files appropriate to the Havana version of the service.
-In general, the Havana services will run using the configuration files from your Grizzly deployment.
+     The upgraded packages will have installed `.rpmnew` files appropriate to the Icehouse version of the service.
+In general, the Icehouse services will run using the configuration files from your Havana deployment.
 The following services will need manual configuration before they will work correctly:

      - [Horizon][]
+     - [Neutron][]

 1. [Start all your OpenStack services][start].